sertansenturk/cookiecutter-ds-docker/README.md

 ## 1. Introduction

 This repo hosts a personalized, *Docker*-based [cookiecutter](https://cookiecutter.readthedocs.io/en/latest/) template for Data Science projects.

 The template consists of a docker-compose stack with the services below:

 1. A customized [Jupyter](https://jupyter.org/) service with a starter *Python* package installed
 2. An [mlflow](https://mlflow.org/) tracking server to store experiments
 3. A [postgresql](https://www.postgresql.org/) database, which stores mlflow tracking information

-- The template also includes a *Docker* image for local *Python* test and development, and another for building local *Sphinx* documantation.
+The template also includes two standalone *Docker* image below for local usage:

+1. *Python* test and development
+2. Building *Sphinx* documentation

 ## 2. Documentation